 We have physician and family forms built into our registration so that we can expedite your check-in day process.
 All medical and personal diabetes information forms will be reviewed by the healthcare team prior to your child’s first day and will be updated and adjusted as needed by providers at check-in.
 By completing forms beforehand, all of your child’s important information can be entered into our electronic medical record for the digital charting of their care during the camp session.
 All parents have the option to receive a full detailed accounting of care in their email during check out.
 Along with this, we will send you reminders of when and how to transition your camper’s doses back to home insulin doses.

 We have made big changes in the last couple of years in order to be able to support all the latest tech.
 Here are a few expectations of how we will utilize these great tools while still keeping campers as “unplugged” as possible.
 We realize a lot of campers use their phones as their Dexcom receivers.
 It’s a great option!
-If they are using a cell phone as a receiver, we will have the phone’s password changed at check-in to a uniform password.
-This is important for access when checking BGs at night or while they are busy in an activity.
-Campers will not carry the phones with them, they will be kept in a designated container by one of their counselors.
-This way, the phone will be with them at all times, but they won’t feel the temptation to text/play games/etc. We also want them to have the freedom of not carrying so much with them at all times.
+All cell phones and receivers are kept with the designated medical staff or the counselor.
+This way, the phone will be with them and in range at all times, but they won’t feel the temptation to text/play games/etc. We also want them to have the freedom of not carrying so much with them at all times.
 The regular Dexcom receivers will be kept in the same manner.
 We will link their Dexcom account so that the provider can see their trends as well.
 The “Share” will be turned off.
 Remember, this is respite time for you as well!

 Every year it seems our families become more adept at predicting how many of each supply their child will need.
 This year we will have a check-in inventory of their supplies and any non-diabetes medications they bring to camp.
 We will go through their supplies and medicines at check-in and sign off together for the items they have brought.
 At check out, we will have an updated list with what was used and how many are left so that nothing gets left behind!